pytorch/tutorials/advanced_source/cpp_export.rst

   # An instance of your model.
   model = torchvision.models.resnet18()

-  # An exemplary input you would normally provide to your model's forward() method.
+  # An example input you would normally provide to your model's forward() method.
   example = torch.rand(1, 3, 224, 224)

   # Use torch.jit.trace to generate a torch.jit.ScriptModule via tracing.